-It's surprisingly simple to propagate English ivy (Hedera helix) by rooting vines that touch the ground, which is a process called layering.
+It's surprisingly simple to propagate ivy plants, especially English ivy (Hedera helix), by rooting vines that touch the ground, which is a process called layering.
 You can also root cuttings or grow ivy from seed.
-Many plants with vines are commonly called ivies but they are not true ivies.
-English ivy grows outdoors in U.S. Department of Agriculture plant hardiness zones 5 through 9 or as a houseplant.
+Many plants with vines are commonly called ivies, but they're not true ivies.
+English ivy grows outdoors in U.S. Department of Agriculture plant hardiness zones 4 through 9 or as a houseplant.

 Layering English Ivy

 English ivy spreads on the ground naturally by layering, which partially explains its invasive tendencies.
 Pale green ivy runners or vines spread along the ground and climb walls and trees.
 Leaves and roots grow from nodes along the runners.
 You can propagate ivy plants by taking advantage of this layering habit.

 In summer, pin a runner to the ground with wire landscape staples or pieces of wire formed into U-shapes.
 Keep the soil moist around the pinned runner and roots will grow from these nodes.

 When they do, use a knife to cut 3-inch-long sections from the runner with a rooted node in the middle of each section.
 Sanitize the knife before and after cutting using isopropyl alcohol.
 Dig up the rooted sections, plant them out of direct sunlight in a planting mix of 1 part peat moss and 1 part vermiculite and water regularly.
 Use a pot with drainage holes for the ivy.